-For download files to cloud storage, you can first of all download and save them to local disk and then upload them from local to cloud storage.
-As for download directly to cloud, you should rely on a professional and reliable App such as MultCloud.
+For downloaing files to cloud storage, you can first of all download and save them to local disk and then upload them from local to cloud storage.
+As for downloading directly to cloud, you can turn to the third party tool such as MultCloud for help.

-MultCloud is a web-based cloud drive manager which enables you to not only download files from cloud to local, upload files from local to cloud, create new folder, delete unwanted items, rename a file/folder, etc. all through its platform.
-It can also let you download files directly to cloud via its web link or URL.
+MultCloud is a web-based cloud to cloud backup tool which enables you to not only download files from cloud to local, upload files from local to cloud, create new folder, delete unwanted items, rename a file/folder, etc. all through its platform, but also let you download files directly to cloud via its web link or URL.

 The following will show you how to download file to save cloud storage with the help of MultCloud and take Google Drive as example.